 In fact, people have so many mistaken ideas about it that I decided to offer this consumer awareness guide to HELP YOU make an informed, intelligent decision when selecting an instructor and martial arts club.

-You'll learn 4 costly mistakes about martial arts, 4 key recommendations, and also 8 important questions you should ask a martial arts instructor before you consider taking classes or lessons with them.
+Here, you'll learn 4 costly mistakes about martial arts, I will give you my 4 key recommendations, and also 8 important questions you should ask an instructor before considering taking classes or lessons with them.

 Mistake #1: All martial arts clubs have fully qualified instructors.